Department 68 Policies and Procedures - Honorable Judith F. Hayes

 3. Case Management Conferences: Case management conferences are held as scheduled on Fridays at 9:30 a.m. and 10:00 a.m. or as otherwise ordered by the Court.

 5. Trial Calls: Trial counsel and self-represented parties are to appear for trial calls on Friday, at 9:00 a.m., as scheduled, or at such other times as the court may designate.
+Please note that personal appearance by trial counsel and self-represented litigants is required at the trial call.
+The Court will not accept telephonic or substitute appearances.

 - an agreed upon statement of the case;